 Used to log in to the B2 API.
-Returns an authorization token that can be used for account-level operations, and a URL that should be used as the base URL for subsequent API calls.
+Returns an authorization token that can be used for subsequent API calls, and a URL that should be used as the base URL for subsequent API calls.

 You can use either the master application key or a normal application key.

-You'll find the master key on the B2 Cloud Storage Buckets page on the web site.
-When using the master key, the "key id" is your account ID, and the "application key" is the one you got from the web site.
+You'll find the master application key in the Backblaze web UI.
+When using the master application key, use your "master application key ID" and the "application key" you got from the site.

 Normal application keys come from the b2_create_key call.
-When using one of them, the "key id" and "application key" are the ones returned when you created the key.
+When using one of them, the "application key ID" and "application key" are the ones returned when you created the key.

 The identifier for the account.

 An authorization token to use with all calls, other than b2_authorize_account, that need an Authorization header.
 This authorization token is valid for at most 24 hours.

 An object (see below) containing the capabilities of this auth token, and any restrictions on using it.